GNTO NEW MOON OBSERVING-SATURDAY, JULY 26th

-Next session - Wednesday, March 19th
+Next session - Wednesday, August 6th

 TAAS has a wonderful special interest group-Amateur Telescope Making/Maintenance-which meets the first and third Wednesdays of each month (see our calendar).
 Members and the public alike are welcome to visit, learn more about the opportunities, bring in a telescope for assistance, begin a telescope from scratch or just ask questions.

 Each month various objects are presented for observing by TAAS members.